-RED 301 Introduction to Real Estate 3-0-3 outline in real e estate introdu and und estate de concepts ction to he foundation of the Real Estate Development tra erstanding of real property markets.
+RED 301 Introduction to Real Estate 3-0-3 outline in real e estate introdue and und estate de concepts ction to he foundation of the Real Estate Development tra erstanding of real property markets.
 It overviews the velopment at an introductory level and covers such , legal provisions, urban economics, real estate re feasibility studies, zoning issues, types of mortgat thical aspects in real estate transactions.
-Prerequise ne concepts involved aspects such as real markets, valuations, ages and sources of RED 331 Real Estate Development 3-0-3 regulat ory, and ks at the effects of changing economic, environn social aspects on the analysis, risk management, a evelopment.
-Prerequisite: RED 301 RED 335 Real Estate Appraisal & Investments I 3-0-3 theory t and inv to concep estment ng and a esigned to make the student analyze and think th ots in valuation and the real estate capital markets.
-I is a rigorous course that delves the student in the appraising real estate as investments and analyz Real Estate appraisal financial aspects of
+Prerequise ne concepts involved aspects such as real markets, valuations, ages and sources of RED 331 Real Estate Development 3-0-3 regulate ory, and ks at the effects of changing economic, environn social aspects on the analysis, risk management, a evelopment.
+Prerequisite: RED 301 RED 335 Real Estate Appraisal & Investments I 3-0-3 theory t o concep esigned to make the student analyze and think th ots in valuation and the real estate capital markets.
+I is a rigorous course that delves the student in the Real Estate appraisal

-PDI 336 Real Estate Finance 3-0-3 finance the force and inve es that i mines the major aspects of corporate, private, and estment; assessing the fundamentals of income pri nfluence the cyclical, fragmented, and inherently lo nt.
-Prerequisite: FIN 331 oducing real estate RED 353 Real Estate Management 3-0-3 of lease s, resid ers the basics and foundations of Real Estate Manag ential and commercial property management, des and ethical considerations in management.
-Prerequ ign feasibility, risk, RED 411 Real Estate Law 3-0-3 relevant : laws as make students lawyers but to infill them with enough to make educated decisions in real estate and to know the comparisite of the state and to know the comparisite of the state and to have a state a sta RED 415 Introductions to Urban Planning 3-0-3 RED 415 Introductions to Urban Planning 3-0-3Urban areas do not only vary in their forms , structures , morphology, patterns of land use and historical processes of evolution, but they are driven by a series of interrelated processes of change- economic, political, cultural, demographic, technological, environmental, social and locally contingent forces.
+PDI 336 Real Estate Finance 3-0-3 This course examines the major aspects of corporate, private, and public of real estate finance and investment; assessing the fundamentals of income producing real estate the forces that influence the cyclical, fragmented, and inherently local business of real estate investment.
+Prerequisite: FIN 331 RED 353 Real Estate Management 3-0-3 of lease This course covers the basics and foundations of Real Estate Management, key features of leases, residential and commercial property management, design feasibility, risk, environmental and ethical considerations in management.
+Prerequisite: RED 301 RED 411 Real Estate Law 3-0-3 relevant laws as make students lawyers but to infill them with enough to make educated decisions in real estate and to kn ice.
+Prerequisite: RED 301, LAW 231 RED 415 Introductions to Urban Planning 3-0-3 Urban areas do not only vary in their forms , structures , morphology, patterns of land use and historical processes of evolution, but they are driven by a series of interrelated processes of change- economic, political, cultural, demographic, technological, environmental, social and locally contingent forces.
 These forces operate at a variety of geographical scales ranging from the global to the local.
 This courses covers areas such as urban planning, urban economics, institutions involved in urban development and various issues related to urban planning and development.
-Prerequisite: none RED 435 Real Estate Appraisal & Investments II 3-0-3
+Prerequisite: none RED 435 Deal Estate Annuaised & Investments II RED435Real Estate Appraisal & Investments II3-0-3 This course is an advanced study of the valuation of income producing properties through income capitalization techniques.
+Prerequisite: RED 335